DAILY DISCIPLINE #190

 6. The resurrection enabled Jesus to give His Spirit to anyone who would receive Him.
 Christ's Spirit filling our own human spirit is the new nature that enables us to live as Jesus here on earth.
 Christ within us is the power we need to fulfill our purpose on earth and to do it victoriously.

-7. The new nature of Christ's Spirit within us is a gift -- but one that WE ASK FOR!
+7. The new nature of Christ's Spirit within us is a gift -- but a gift that WE ASK FOR!
 We become a NEW CREATION IN CHRIST when our old sinful nature is replaced with Christ's Holy Spirit.

 8. When we become new creations in Christ we still have the same soul (mind, will and emotions) and body.
 These parts of us need to be retrained to think and act as God does.
 The Holy Spirit within us begins our transformation from the inside out.